Retainers

 Try to avoid too hot a water temperature (think “scalding” or “boiling”) as well – it may warp your retainer, causing it to be ill-fitting in your mouth.

-Regularly soaking your retainer for at least 20 minutes will help prevent plaque build-up and discoloration You can use a white vinegar/water mixture, a denture cleanser, or Retainer Brite.
+Regularly soaking your retainer for at least 20 minutes will help prevent plaque build-up and discoloration You can use a white vinegar/water mixture, denture cleaning tablets, or Retainer Brite.

 After soaking your retainer, be sure to thoroughly rinse it before seating it back in your mouth.